Wanderland

-Wanderland is the second studio album by American singer Kelis.
-It was released on October 17, 2001, by Virgin Records.
+Wanderland is the second studio album by American singer Kelis, released on October 17, 2001, by Virgin Records.
 The album's only single, "Young, Fresh n' New", peaked at number 32 on the UK Singles Chart.
 As of October 2004, Wanderland had sold 17,000 copies in the United Kingdom.

 Background and release

 According to Kelis, Virgin Records did not understand Wanderland.
 She subsequently left the label around the time of the album's European release, and as a result, the album was not released in the United States.
-Wanderland was officially released in the US to digital retailers on May 31, 2019, and to streaming services on June 5.
+Wanderland was officially released in the US to digital retailers on May 31, 2019, and to streaming services on June 5 under RCA Records.

-The song "Flash Back" (retitled "Flashback") was included on Kelis' subsequent album Tasty, while a new version of "Popular Thug", which replaced Pusha T of Clipse with Nas, appears on The Neptunes' 2003 compilation album Clones.
+The song "Flash Back" (retitled "Flashback") was included on Kelis' subsequent album Tasty, while a new version of "Popular Thug", which replaced Pusha T of Clipse with Nas, appears on the Neptunes' 2003 compilation album Clones.